belgattitude/shared-dx/.changeset/rich-dolphins-deliver.md

 "@belgattitude/eslint-config-bases": major
 ---

-Typescript eslint v7.4, drop react query eslint plugin < 5.
+Typescript eslint v7.4, drop react query eslint plugin < 5, allow prettier 4 alpha.

 If you encounter issues like 'ESLint couldn't determine the plugin "import" uniquely.'.
 Ensure that other plugins are on typescript-eslint v7 as well.